instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 ```
 "cdca1fe2c392a208bd8a657f8865ddb9ca359534"
 ```
-## Context.sourcedId
+## Context.sourcedId [duplicates Person.sourcedId]
-The sourced Id of the context.
+If the context is a Course, returns sourced Id of the context.

 **Availability**: *always*